UTC:

 Real estate taxation in Thailand

-Real property transfer registration fee of 2 percent and mortgage registration fee of 1 precent are imposed in Thailand, with reduced rates in certain cases.
+Real property transfer registration fees of two percent and mortgage registration fees of one percent are imposed in Thailand, with reduced rates in certain cases.

 In addition, there is a land and building tax, which is collected annually by the local authorities.
 The tax is based on the official appraised value of the property.
 Depending on the type of property, there is a maximum rate of taxation, for example, for residential land and buildings this rate is 0.3 percent.

-If a land or a building is vacant or undeveloped for three years or more, the tax rate is increased by 0.3 percent every three years, with a maximum rate of 3 percent.
+If a land or a building is vacant or undeveloped for three years or more, the tax rate is increased by 0.3 percent every three years, with a maximum rate of three percent.

 The exemptions from the land and building tax, include, among others, a residential property where, as of January 1st of the year, the owner’s name is on the house registration and the value of the property is less than 50 million baht (or 10 million baht if the owner doesn’t own the land on which the building stands).